 National EuroVelo Coordination Centre

-Partnerství, o.p.s. is the national coordinator of EuroVelo in Czechia.
+Partnerství, o.p.s. is the National EuroVelo Coordinator in Czechia.
 This website displays top cycle routes in Czechia including EuroVelo routes, Greenways and cycling friendly businesses as well as cycling friendly accommodations (called "Cyklisté vítáni"), restaurants and tourist attractions.

 EuroVelo Czechia